muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)
+### (m53)
+- Fix: For profiles using Simconnect, a failure to connect on profile start (such as, simulator is not running or not "ready") is now handled more gracefully.
+The profile will automatically stop when this happens and display a message box on connection  failures.
+A profile using Simconnect should only start when the simulator is fully loaded and available, which can take significant time.
+The rule of thumb is Simconnect is available when the Simulator's user interface becomes available.
+- Fix: Toolbar icon updates when GremlinEx is activated via the system tray menu.

 ### (m52)
-- fix: tab reorder and selecting tabs not always updating the display to show the correct device.
+- Fix: tab reorder and selecting tabs not always updating the display to show the correct device.
-- fix: hat input in some situations not detected
+- Fix: hat input in some situations not detected

 ### (m51)